Last updated on October 11th, 2018

 The Mansion offers multiple different tours.
 The Classic Tour gives you a look at the first two floors.
 The Full Tour offers the greatest overview of the Congdon’s life and how they lived in the house.
 You will also get a tour of the third floor, servant’s quarters and a peak in the attic on the Full Tour.
 They have a Nooks and Crannies Tour, Flashlight Tour and a Servants Tour.
 These tours will go into a little more detail about the different aspects of house life.

 The Tragedy of the Glensheen Murders

 I’ve gotta address the elephant in the room.
 In case anyone is wondering, yes there was a murder in the house.
 No, your tour guides will not talk about it.
 They wish to remember the good times at the home.
-And no, I did not experience any hauntings while I was visiting.
+And no, I did not experience any haunting while I was visiting.
 If you would like to know more about that history, check out: Secrets of the Congdon Mansion: The Unofficial Guide to Glensheen and the Congdon Murders, By Joe Kimball.
 They’ll give you all the details about the Glensheen murders that happened in the Duluth Mansion.

-I had such a great time visiting the Glensheen Mansion while I was in Duluth.
+I had such a great time on the Glensheen Mansion tour while I was in Duluth.
 It was a great way to peek into the past.
 If you have free time, I would recommend checking it out for yourself.
 For more information on this Duluth mansion’s history, check out: Glensheen by Tony Dierckins .
 And if you are a fan of Downton Abbey, what are you waiting for?